top of page

 Malachi Davis - headshot.jpg

-malachi davis, MC (he/him) - associate counsellor
+malachi davis, MC (he/him) - registered provisional psychologist

 Outside of counselling Malachi spends copious amounts of time with his family and friends, engaging in play, sports, and games any chance he gets.
-This interest in play finds its way into his counselling through the use of creative interventions such as drawing, playing cards, Lego, and games, especially when working with child clients.
+This interest in play finds its way into his counselling through the use creative interventions such as drawing, playing cards, lego, and games, especially when working with child clients.

 Have questions?
 Email Malachi.